Maintenance Tips From Our Shop in Crystal River, Florida

 Importance Of The Oil Change

 What's the difference between synthetic and mineral oil?

-Synthetic lubricants are made up of molecules that have been modified under complex chemical processes and allow for enhanced performance under extreme conditions of temperature, pressure and forces.
+Synthetic lubricants are made up of molecules that have been modified under complex chemical processes and allow for enhanced performance under extreme conditions of temperature, pressure, and forces.
 Mineral lubricants are composed of molecules present in crude oil that are separated in the distillation process at a refinery.

 A liquid that has a relatively high resistance to flow can be described as viscous.
-For example, water has a low viscosity compared with honey, so in this case honey has a higher viscosity than water under the same temperature.
+For example, water has a low viscosity compared with honey, so in this case, honey has a higher viscosity than water under the same temperature.
 A good quality lubricant keeps its viscosity steady under different temperature and usage conditions for a longer period of time.

 Lubricants that are able to maintain their performance in high and low temperatures are called multigrade.
 They are defined by two numbers.
 The first (followed by a W) indicates the lubricant's viscosity under lower temperatures.
 The second and higher number indicates the lubricant's viscosity under greater temperatures.
-A multigrade lubricant minimises viscosity differences under temperature variations.
+A multigrade lubricant minimizes viscosity differences under temperature variations.

 Additives are chemical compounds which, when added to base oils, improve the performance of the lubricants, protecting them from aging and allowing them to respond to all the demands of the modern engine.
 The blend of various additives is what sets a quality lubricant such as Shell Helix apart from the competition.